multimax-dev/react-sound-effects/README.md

 # react-sound-effects

-**Add 50+ sound effects to your React app**
+**Add sound effects to your React app**

-This is a library of sound effects that you can easily implement in your React app.
+A library of sound effects that you can easily implement in your React app.
 Make your websites interactive and engaging!

-✅ 100% free

-✅ 50+ curated sound effects
+✅ 10+ free curated sound effects

-✅ Implement within 1 minute
+✅ Implement in less than 1 minute

 ✅ Built for React

-Visit [soundeffects.dev](https://soundeffects.dev) to play around with all sounds and read full details.
+Visit [soundeffects.dev](https://soundeffects.dev) to explore 40+ more sounds.

 ## Motivation
 While there are many libraries for icons (ie.: Lucide), there's no easy-to-use libraries for sound effects.